2000 Democratic National Convention: Scheduling

 Since the mid-20th century or earlier, it has been tradition for the party of the incumbent president to hold their convention after that of the other major party.
 In 2000, Republicans held their convention July 31 through August 3.

 On April 16, 1999 Chair of the Democratic National Committee Joe Andrew announced that the convention would take place August 14–17.

-Corporate partnerships

-United Airlines was named the convention's "official airline" on August 19, 1999.
-AT&T served as the primary technology partner for the convention, as well as a lead corporate sponsor.
-Event411.com served as the "official event-planning provider" of the convention.

 Security

 At both the 2000 major party presidential nominating conventions, security was heightened compared to that of past conventions.

 Crowd control security concerns were heightened at the Democratic convention due to a number of the organizations behind the activities of the 1999 Seattle WTO protests pledging to protest in Los Angeles during the convention.
 Also, still in recent memory, was the 1992 Los Angeles riots.

 In the fall of 1999, the Democratic National Convention Committee established a security task force, bringing together the convention's logistics team, the Los Angeles Police Department, the Los Angeles Fire Department, the United States Secret Service, and other agencies of the federal, state, and municipal levels.

 Ken Banner served as the convention's director of security.